Elisha Smith Robinson: Early life and business career

 Robinson was born in 1817 in Overbury, on the Worcestershire-Gloucestershire borders where his father Edward Robinson, a paper maker, lived in Silver Rill House.
 He was apprenticed to his maternal grandfather, Rev. Elisha Smith, a grocer and Baptist Minister in Blockley and Chipping Camden.

 In 1840, his father was threatening to replace him within the family business with a Londoner, so he moved to Bristol with the help of a small loan.
 He founded his own printing and packaging business, E. S. & A. Robinson, in 1844.
 Within 20 years, his firm was the largest buyer of paper in the British Empire.

 Family

 In 1845 he married Elizabeth Ring, with whom he had eight children; she died in 1871.
 Soon afterwards, he married Louisa Thomas, who died in 1875.

 Political career

 Robinson became mayor of Bristol in 1866.
-He was elected as a Liberal Member of Parliament for Bristol (UK Parliament constituency) in 1870, but was unseated on a technicality.
+He was elected as a Liberal Member of Parliament for Bristol in March 1870, but was unseated on a technicality.
 He stood again as an independent in 1880.
 He had a belligerent attitude to politics; he published his pledges in his own broadsheet, The Redcliffe Review, and was satirized in local cartoons.

 He served as a Justice of the Peace, as well as chairman of the Bristol Port Railway and Pier (now Severn Beach Line), and president of the Grateful Society in 1880.

 He was also the president of the Anchor Society in Bristol in 1859.